Cecil Harcourt-Smith: Other offices

 A year after his retirement Harcourt-Smith was appointed advisor for the Royal Art Collections and from 1928 until 1936 he was also Surveyor of the Royal Works of Art.
 He played a leading part in the foundation of the Central Committee for the Care of Churches, he was chairman of the committee of the Incorporated Church Building Society, and vice-chairman of the British Institute of Industrial Art and the British Society of Master Glass Painters.
 He was also vice-president of the Hellenic Society, president of the Society of Civil Servants and British representative on the International Office of Museums.
 He was an honorary member of the British Drama League and an honorary associate of the Royal Institute of British Architects.

 As well as contributing to many of the British Museum departmental catalogues, he wrote for the art journals and also published a number of monographs: The Collection of J. Pierpont Morgan (1913), The Art Treasures of the Nation (1929), and The Society of the Dilettanti: its Regalia and Pictures (1932).

-Smith was knighted in 1909, appointed CVO in 1917, and advanced to KCVO in 1934.
+Hracourt-Smith was knighted in 1909, appointed CVO in 1917, and advanced to KCVO in 1934.
 He died on 27 March 1944 at age 84.